bartlomiejremlein/8-week-sql-challenge/1-dannys-diner/Answers/README.md

 | A           | curry        |
 | B           | sushi        |

-___

-7. Which item was purchased just before the customer became a member?
+**7. Which item was purchased just before the customer became a member?**

 ```sql
 WITH ranked_orders_before_joining AS (